| Title: | Personal R package for Jordi Rosell |

 std_err |

-The desired std_err numeric (default 0.001) |
+The desired std_err numeric (default NULL) |

 The calc_validation_size function returns the minimal validation size for expected probabilities and desired error. s